 A movement of education and consumer action, the content here helps us understand our issues with consumption.
 These concepts help us understand why local, sustainable, regenerative practice must be at the root of agriculture and the production of all products.

-The following study resources offer a progression for developing/deepening our thinking about major social and ecological issues and possible answers to these issues through the idea of living with respect for our food, our earth, and our happiness.
-The section begins with general ideas and progresses to specific applications and how Natural Farming offers solutions for the root causes of all the issues explored above.
+A progression for developing/deepening our thinking about possible answers to our most pertinent social and environmental issues, seen through a lens of respect for our food, our earth, and our happiness.
+The section begins with general ideas and progresses to specific applications and how the natural farming mindset can offer cures for the root causes of our issues.

 Poverty, Food Production, and Globalization — Dr. Vandana Shiva